It's overseeding season, a busy time for superintendents and a frustrating one for golfers.

 Should golf courses overseed their turf?

 The overseeding process has become somewhat controversial over the past decade or so.
 Chris Hartwiger, the director of the United States Golf Association's Green Section's Course Consulting Service, said the 2009 recession and the golf industry's push toward more sustainability somewhere around 2013-14 forced many golf club leaders to take a hard look at the practice.
 Many courses in the Carolinas either stopped overseeding altogether or scaled back.
-Pinehurst Resort no longer overseeds its nine courses.
+Pinehurst Resort no longer overseeds its courses.
 Only a handful of courses in Myrtle Beach overseed "wall to wall" anymore, although many do partial overseeding.

 Critics say overseeding is bad for the environment, considering how much extra water, fertilizer and machine power is required.

 For golfers in Arizona, overseeding is just a fact of life.
 The Arizona Golf Association puts out a popular overseeding guide, so golfers know which courses are open or closed.

 Brian Whitlark, a senior consulting agronomist with the USGA, estimates that at least 95 percent of courses in southern Arizona (from Scottsdale to Tucson) and California's Coachella Valley (from Palm Springs to LaQuinta) overseed.

 Las Vegas, another popular golf destination, gets much colder at night in winter than those warmer climates.
 Many Las Vegas courses overseed, despite the rising cost of water that has become a major deterrent.
 Courses like Bali Hai that have moved away from the practice tend to rely on paints to stay green instead.